rabouzia/bot-rs/README.md

 ## ☀️ Overview

-Bot-RS is a cross-platform bot framework that scrapes real-time data from Instagram, X (formerly Twitter), and TikTok, delivering it to users through stylish and intuitive bots — whether you’re chatting on Telegram or hanging out on Discord.
+Bot-RS is a cross-platform bot framework that scrapes real-time data from Instagram, X, and TikTok, delivering it to users through stylish and intuitive bots — whether you’re chatting on Telegram or hanging out on Discord.

 ## 🚀 Quick Start